Matikano/Portfolio/ComplimentApp/README.md

 * MVVM design pattern
 * Retrofit for Network calls (REST calls)
 * Dependency Injection with Dagger Hilt
-* WorkManager for scheduling periodic tasks
+* AlarmManager for executing periodic tasks at fixed time
 * JetPack Compose UI

 ### Screenshots from the App